Michigan State vs Kansas State Players to Watch - Sweet 16

 - Location: New York City, New York

-Watch select March Madness games without cable on all your devices with a seven-day free trial to fuboTV!
+Watch college hoops all season without cable on all your devices with a seven-day free trial to fuboTV!

 Michigan State's Last Game

-In its previous game, Michigan State topped Marquette on Sunday, 69-60.
-Tyson Walker scored a team-high 23 points (and chipped in two assists and two rebounds).
+In its previous game, Michigan State beat Marquette on Sunday, 69-60.
+Tyson Walker scored a team-high 23 points (and added two assists and two rebounds).

 |Name